sakshigupta265/book_management/CONTRIBUTION.md

 6. Issue that pull request!

 ## Found a Bug?
-Write a bug report with detail, background, and sample code.
+Submit a bug report with detail, background, and sample code.
 You can refer to [this example](http://stackoverflow.com/q/12488905/180626) of a bug report or [another example from Craig Hockenberry](http://www.openradar.me/11905408).

 **Great Bug Reports** tend to have: